 Community Development Manager

 Diana is the Community Development Manager at Capitalize for Kids.
 Diana came from True Patriot Love Foundation where her focus was revenue generation from third party events, cause marketing initiatives, and event fundraising.
 Working with ambitious partners with the goal to raise funds and awareness for military families, she developed strategies to execute successful events with big impact.

-Outside of the office, Diana enjoys watching and playing many sports, and spending time outdoors, ideally by a body of water.
+Outside of the office, Diana enjoys watching and playing soccer and baseball, and spending time outdoors, ideally by a body of water.

 Jeffrey Gallant is Co-Founder of Capitalize for Kids.
 Jeff manages a wealth management partnership external to Capitalize for Kids alongside Kyle MacDonald.
 He was previously an Associate Portfolio Manager at Alignvest Capital Management, a Toronto-based alternative asset manager.
 Prior to joining Alignvest, Jeffrey worked as an Investment Analyst on the North American equity long short mandates at Gluskin Sheff + Associates.
 He has also held internship positions as an Analyst with CIBC World Markets.

 To date, he has obtained the Chartered Investment Manager and Certified International Wealth Manager designations, and is currently a candidate for the Chartered Financial Analyst designation.
 Beyond these, Jeffrey has also obtained his options license and has completed the Canadian Insurance Course.

 In 2013, Jeffrey was presented with the One to Watch Award by Queen’s University and was recognized as a Global Shaper by the World Economic Forum in 2012.
 He has served as a volunteer at The Hospital for Sick Children for the past three years and is a founding member of the SickKids Innovators program.